- What is Adobe Digital Editions?

 You will need to deauthorize and reauthorize your Adobe Digital Editions.

-To deauthorize your account hold down CTRL+SHIFT+D (CMD+SHIFT+D on a Mac) from within you Adobe Digital Editions library
+To deauthorize your account, hold down CTRL+SHIFT+D (CMD+SHIFT+D on a Mac) from within your Adobe Digital Editions library.

-You Adobe Digital Editions must be be associated with an Adobe ID before you can borrow book.
+Your Adobe Digital Editions must be associated with an Adobe ID before you can borrow a book.

 If Adobe Digital Editions is authorized without an ID, you will need to update its authorization status.
 You will be prompted to do this when attempting to open a book, or you can add your ID manually by navigating to Help > Authorization Information in Adobe Digital Editions.

 If you are getting an error message while attempting to authorize (E_AUTH_NOT_READY), you will need to manually deauthorize your account.
 With Adobe Digital Editions open, hold down on CTRL+SHIFT+D (COMMAND+SHIFT+D on a Mac).
 More specific directions are available on this Adobe Digital Editions troubleshooting page.

 You will then need to enter your Adobe ID credentials, or create an Adobe ID if you have not yet.